Ph.D., Biological Design, Arizona State University, 2014

 Over billions of years nature has evolved green chemical solutions to assemble novel devices from earth abundant materials, which carryout many services necessary to support our species including, converting solar energy into useful chemical and electrical energy, purifying and delivering clean air and water, and synthesizing materials with a diverse set of useful properties.
 Justin's research interests are in engineering biological molecules and systems for the production of chemicals, fuels, materials and devices by sustainable methods inspired by nature.

-Dr. Justin Flory is an Assistant Research Scientist in the Biodesign Center for Applied Structural Discovery (BCASD) at Arizona State University (ASU) where he has served since 2014.
-His responsibilities include business and program development, developing and fostering strategic collaborations, science communication and outreach, scientific research and project management.
-He received his Ph.D. in Biological Design from ASU in 2014 where he investigated how to build a synthetic device to convert water and sunlight into hydrogen fuel, based on the natural process of photosynthesis.
+Dr. Justin Flory is an Associate Research Development Scientist in the Biodesign Center for Applied Structural Discovery (BCASD) at Arizona State University (ASU) where he has served since 2014.
+His responsibilities include developing research teams and concepts; integrating content, critically reviewing, and editing proposals; managing project teams, communication, and reporting, including three DOE funded projects; developing and fostering strategic collaborations; and science communication and outreach.
+He received his Ph.D. in Biological Design from ASU in 2014 researching artificial photosynthesis.
 Before that Dr. Flory worked for 2 years at Abbott Diabetes Care in software quality of blood glucose monitoring systems and 5 years at Symmetricom as a test engineer for precise time and frequency systems.
 Dr. Flory received his B.S. in Physics from Sonoma State University in 2002.